pestphp/website/source/docs/guides/laravel.md

 ### `pest:install`

-The `pest:install` Artisan command creates the `test/Pest.php` file in your tests folder.
+The `pest:install` Artisan command creates the `test/Pest.php` file in your tests folder:

 ```
 php artisan pest:install
 ```

-As described on the [Underlying Test Case](/docs/underling-test-case) section, the `Pest.php` is the place where all your `uses` should live.
+As described on the [Underlying Test Case](/docs/underling-test-case) section, the `Pest.php` file is the place where all your `uses` should live.

 ### `pest:test`

-The `pest:test <name>` Artisan command creates a new test in the `tests/Feature` folder.
+The `pest:test <name>` Artisan command creates a new test in the `tests/Feature` folder:

 ```
 php artisan pest:test UsersTest
 ```

-Optionally, you can provide the option `--unit` to create the given test under the `tests/Unit` folder.
+Optionally, you can provide the `--unit` option to create the given test under the `tests/Unit` folder:

 ```
 php artisan pest:test UsersTest --unit